conduktor/kafka-security-manager/README.md

 - `KSM_READONLY=false`: enables KSM to synchronize from an External ACL source.
 The default value is `true`, which prevents KSM from altering ACLs in Zookeeper
 - `KSM_EXTRACT=true`: enable extract mode (get all the ACLs from Kafka formatted as a CSV)
 - `KSM_REFRESH_FREQUENCY_MS=10000`: how often to check for changes in ACLs in Kafka and in the Source.
 10000 ms by default.
 If it's set to `0` or negative value, for example `-1`, then KMS executes ACL synchronization just once and exits
+- `KSM_NUM_FAILED_REFRESHES_BEFORE_NOTIFICATION=1`: how many times that the refresh of a Source needs to fail (e.g. HTTP timeouts) before a notification is sent.
+Any value less than or equal to `1` here will notify on every failure to refresh.
 - `AUTHORIZER_CLASS`: authorizer class for ACL operations.
 Default is `SimpleAclAuthorizer`, configured with
   - `AUTHORIZER_ZOOKEEPER_CONNECT`: zookeeper connection string
   - `AUTHORIZER_ZOOKEEPER_SET_ACL=true` (default `false`): set to true if you want your ACLs in Zookeeper to be secure (you probably do want them to be secure) - when in doubt set as the same as your Kafka brokers.